-ESC frequently re-credentials active Providers to ensure Provider records are accurate based on the information available from the respective provincial regulatory bodies.
+ESC frequently re-credentials active Providers to ensure Provider records are accurate, through a review of relevant information, which may include the information available from the relevant provincial regulatory bodies.
 In cases where the provincial regulatory body information does not match what the Provider has shared with ESC, the Provider is either contacted for a follow-up and/or may be terminated if it is determined that the Provider is in violation of the Pharmacy Provider Agreement.

-While credentialing and re-credentialing, ESC may confirm that stakeholders as well as staff members of the Provider remain in good standing with their applicable governing body.
-Concerns of professional or proprietary misconduct may be referred to the Fraud Waste and Abuse team for further investigation, and may result in Providers being added to ESC's provider watch list.
-In the event that fraud is suspected or the Provider's or any Pharmacy's required license that is necessary to allow a pharmacy to dispense covered medications to Members is suspended or revoked, the Provider or any Pharmacy may be immediately deactivated from the network, terminating the Provider's or any Pharmacy's billing privileges.
+While credentialing and re-credentialing, ESC may confirm that Regulated Personnel remain in good standing with their applicable governing body.
+Concerns of professional or proprietary misconduct may be referred to ESC's Fraud Waste and Abuse team for further investigation and may result in Providers being added to ESC's provider watch list.
+In the event that fraud is suspected, or if the Provider's or Pharmacy's license required to dispense medications is suspended or revoked, immediate termination of the Provider or any Pharmacy's billing privileges may occur.

-Failure to update the information in the Provider Registration Declaration Form or to comply with any other credentialing/re-credentialing requirements required by ESC within ten (10) calendar days of ESC's request for information may lead to the termination and/or suspension of the Provider's billing privileges.
+Failure to update the information in Exhibit B ("Pharmacy Information"), or to comply with any other credentialing/recredentialing requirements required by ESC within ten (10) calendar days of ESC's request for information may lead to the termination of the Pharmacy Provider Agreement and/or suspension of the Provider or Pharmacy's billing privileges.